-Inside the Fascination With Jeffrey Dahmer—and Why Dramatizing His Crimes Has Sparked Controversy - E!
+Monster Murders: Inside the Controversial Fascination With Jeffrey Dahmer - E!
 Online

 Why does the murder of Konerak Sinthasomphone stand out from the others?

-In the early morning hours of May 27, 1991, Sinthasomphone escaped from Dahmer's apartment while the killer went out to buy beer, but was escorted back by police.
+In the early morning hours of May 27, 1991, Konerak Sinthasomphone escaped from Dahmer's apartment while the killer went out to buy beer, but was escorted back by police.

-The 14-year-old was unable to communicate, both from being drugged and from having a hole drilled in his head, and despite objections from two young women outside the apartment building who insisted the teen was in trouble, police believed Dahmer when he told them Sinthasomphone was his boyfriend and they'd just had an argument.
+The 14-year-old was unable to communicate, both from being drugged and from having a hole drilled in his head, and despite objections from two young women outside the apartment building who insisted the boy was in trouble, police believed Dahmer when he told them Sinthasomphone was his boyfriend and they'd just had an argument.

-Glenda Cleveland, who lived nearby but not in the same building, was the mother of one of those girls and she called 911 to report that a boy was being abused, and ended up calling police multiple times.
+Glenda Cleveland, who lived nearby but not in the same building, was the mother of one of those girls and she called 911 to report that a boy was being abused.
+She ended up calling police multiple times.

 "He was let down as low as he could get," she told a reporter after Dahmer's arrest in a 1991 interview.
 "And that was to his grave.
 You can't get much lower than that."